neu-self-image-experiments/sie-firebase/README.md

 Whenever a PR is approved, make sure you delete your branch to keep the repo clean and organized.

 ## Testing
-Jest will be used for unit testing components.
+[Jest](https://jestjs.io/docs/en/getting-started) along with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) will be used for unit testing components.
 Tests are located in the same folder of the correponding component.

 Test files end with `.test.js`.